Queen Victoria Market Southern Precinct Towers Conditionally Approved: A Missed Opportunity for Innovative Housing Design

 Why Did it Happen?

 This decision raises broader questions about heritage protection processes.
-Federal heritage legislation exists to consider impacts that state processes cannot address, including effects of adjacent development on heritage settings and important views.
+Federal heritage legislation can consider impacts that state processes cannot address, including effects of adjacent development on heritage settings and important views.
 The approach taken in this assessment will influence how similar situations are handled in future.

 Due to the nature of the QVM Renewal Program deal between the City of Melbourne and the Victorian Government, the proposed tower designs have been repeatedly presented as a fait accompli throughout the planning process, despite the negative heritage impacts.
 However, agreements between state and local government regarding the Renewal program, should hold no sway over the Commonwealth Government’s decision on whether these towers are a significant impact to the National Heritage values of the site.